osmianski/blog/2019/08/01-composer-package-versioning-part-2-git-branches-and-tags.md

 This is the second article on Composer package versioning.

-[The first article](../07/composer-package-versioning-part-1-breaking-changes.html) introduced the concept of breaking changes and semantic versioning as a way of communicating the risk of breaking changes.
+[The first article](../07/composer-package-versioning-part-1-breaking-changes.html) introduced the concept of breaking changes and semantic versioning as a way of communicating the risk of breaking changes to the user of your Composer package.

 This article reviews how to keep up with semantic versioning using Git.